dianamontalion/as-astro/src/content/post/nonlinear-thinking.md

 ### A Talk About Systems Thinking

-> “The reason for the failures is primarily the fact that they have not been embedded in systems thinking.
-They have been anti-systemic applications.”
+> "The reason for the failures is primarily the fact that they have not been embedded in systems thinking.
+They have been anti-systemic applications."
 >
 > -- Russel Ackoff

 There is no exploration of systems thinking without, at some point, quoting Russel Ackoff.
 He was born in 1919, died in 2009, so this video is “old” by our current production standards.
 But what he’s saying is no less relevant.
 [An article to read, if you prefer](https://thesystemsthinker.com/why-few-organizations-adopt-systems-thinking/).